Canada Revenue Agency: Service complaints

 Taxpayers aggrieved by the conduct of the CRA may file a service-related complaint.
 This complaint must deal strictly with the service provided, not the legal aspect of the service (for example, a service level complaint may be raised for unprofessional language, but not for a request for payment under the law).

 The complaint is first passed to the office that is the subject of the complaint.
 If the taxpayer is not satisfied with the way the first office handles it, they may escalate the complaint to the regional office, which investigates the complaint and contacts the taxpayer.
 If the taxpayer remains unsatisfied, a complaint may be made to the Taxpayer Ombudsman.

-The Auditor General’s 2025 audit of the Canada Revenue Agency’s contact-centre operations found that while the agency handled over 32 million calls in 2024-25 (an average of more than 100 000 daily), service-delivery performance fell short of established standards.
-The audit identified deficiencies in call-centre capacity, contract-management oversight, and performance-monitoring mechanisms.
-In response, the CRA launched a 100-day Service Improvement Plan focusing on increasing staffing, enhancing online self-service options, and improving oversight of external service contracts.

 Remission order

 Remission orders are not commonly known and rarely granted.
-If a taxpayer agree to a tax assessment but are unable to pay, they could request a remission order to the CRA, which will then make a recommendation to the minister, who will advise the governor-in-council to grant a remission order if the collection of tax is unjust.
+If a taxpayer agree to a tax assessment but are unable to pay, they could request a remission order to the CRA, which will then make a recommendation to the Minister, who will advise the governor-in-council to grant a remission order if the collection of tax is unjust.